|Revised May 21, 2019

 During the initial 30 minutes between the announcement of the course and the start of the contest, contestants will be able to walk the course to take measurements.
-Acceptable measuring instruments include a (dedicated) hand-held GPS, cell phone, tape measure, wheeled measuring device, etc. However, the actual robot will not be allowed on the course nor will mobile devices (such as laptops and tablets); exception is a cell phone.
+Acceptable measuring instruments include a (dedicated) hand-held GPS, cell phone, tape measure, wheeled measuring device, etc. However, the actual robot will not be allowed on the course.

-Cell phones are allowed to measure GPS data during initial walking of the course provided that the phone is not also placed on the robot as part of the control system.
+Consumer electronic devices (cell phone, laptop, tablet) are allowed to measure GPS data during initial walking of the course provided that the device is not also placed on the robot as part of the control system.